moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/dbtools.md

 For more information on installing packages, see Appendix \@ref(installing-packages).

-To install and the latest version of `dbtools`, run the following code:
+To install the latest version of `dbtools`, run the following code:

 ```
 devtools::install_github("moj_analytical_services/dbtools")